-Social and human service assistants help people get through difficult times or obtain additional support.
+Social and Human Service Assistants provide client services, including support for families, in a wide variety of fields, such as psychology, rehabilitation, and social work.
 They assist other workers, such as social workers, and they help clients find benefits or community services.

 Webforms